YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBADDRANGE, Database file xxxx, element location yyyy: control zzzz was outside aaaa range bbbb to cccc

-Run Time Information: This indicates that a process was abnormally terminated.
+Run Time Information: This indicates that a process was abnormally terminated while updating the database.
 Database control structures may be damaged.

-Action: YottaDB often fixes this error unless there is a serious problem causing this error.
-If there is a serious problem, the accompanying messages identify the cause.
+Action: This typically indicates a process terminated abnormally while updating the database.
+YottaDB often fixes such an error unless there is a serious problem causing this error.
+If YottaDB cannot correct the issue, the accompanying messages should expand on the situation.
+You are advised to report such a database error to the group responsible for database integrity at your operation.

 --------------------
 DBADDRANGE8
 --------------------

-DBADDRANGE8, Database file xxxx, element location yyyy: control zzzz was outside aaaa range bbbb to cccc.
+DBADDRANGE8, Database file rrrr element location aaaa: control vvvv was outside qqqq range bbbb to tttt

-Run Time Error: This message is the same as a DBADDRANGE message except that bbb8 and ccc8 are 8-byte quantities (as opposed to 4-byte quantitites in DBADDRANGE).
+Run Time Error: This indicates a database control structure for database region rrrr at memory location aaaa contains a value vvvv outside range bbbb to tttt for quantity qqqq.This message is the same as a DBADDRANGE message except that vvvv, bbbb and tttt are 8-byte quantities (as opposed to 4-byte quantitites in DBADDRANGE).

-Action: YottaDB often fixes this error unless there is a serious problem causing this error.
-If there is a serious problem, the accompanying messages identify the cause.
+Action: This typically indicates a process terminated abnormally while updating the database.
+YottaDB often fixes such an error unless there is a serious problem causing this error.
+If YottaDB cannot correct the issue, the accompanying messages should expand on the situation.
+You are advised to report such a database error to the group responsible for database integrity at your operation.

 ----------------------
 DBBADFREEBLKCTR